vruusmann/blog/_posts/2018-12-06-jpmml_evaluator_api_builder_pattern.md

   // This can reduce memory consumption up to 25% .setLocatable(false)
   // Intern and optimize PMML elements and attributes
-  // This can reduce memory consumption up to 50%, and increase scoring speeds up to several hundred percent .setVisitors(visitorBattery);
+  // This can reduce memory consumption up to 50%, and increase evaluation speeds up to several hundred percent .setVisitors(visitorBattery);
 ```